 ABOUT US

-Nomura Real Estate Asset Management Co., Ltd. (NREAM) has adopted all the Principles for Customer-Oriented Business Conduct, published by the Financial Services Agency on March 30, 2017.
+Nomura Real Estate Asset Management Co., Ltd. (NREAM) has adopted all the Principles for Customer-Oriented Business Conduct, published by the Financial Services Agency on March 30, 2017 and revised on January 15, 2021.
 By ensuring fiduciary duty to investors, NREAM aims to be an asset management company that earns and retains the support of all investors.

 To ensure fiduciary duty to investors is applied in practice, NREAM will continually monitor progress, and where necessary, review its Policy Regarding Fiduciary Duty to Investors.